 Therefore: Why did Paul not rebuke James to his face, and why did Paul not leave?
 Excellent questions!

 For one thing, it seems that Christians were intimidated by James because he was the Lord’s natural half-brother.
-Moreover, this would be a very unconventional dynamic to encounter.
-They in their minds probably regarded him as if he were Jesus, in a symbolic sorta way.
+Moreover, this would be a very unconventional dynamic for one to encounter.
+They in their minds, probably regarded him as if he were Jesus, in a symbolic sorta way.
 They may have also in their minds, been afraid that if they went against James, 'big Brother' might back him up.
 Remember previously that Peter went against what he knew to be right in Antioch, but “when certain came from James” - Peter cowered!
 Now here, Paul goes against what he knows to be right!

 I also personally believe that Paul saw with his eyes and felt in his heart, what it was all coming down to, in Jerusalem.
 All Judea was in a downward, spiraling turmoil, and Paul did know the prophecies.

 Then as James had already said, "many thousands of Jews there are which believe; and they are all zealous of the law".
 These "believing Jews" were fanatical about the Law, so how could Paul ever straighten out the heresy of James and his thousands of compromisers?!
 Paul had to remember what happened to Stephen when he tried.

 Others could be; Romans 9:3-5, Romans 11:14, Romans 14:12-21, I Corinthians 9:19 - 22, etc.

 But Paul would have been taking all these passages out of their proper context and application, in the circumstances he is currently in.
 But, when you boil it all down...
 Paul is just a man.